Trading With the Cloud: Using the Ichimoku Kinko Hyo Indicator in MetaTrader 4

 Construction of the Ichimoku Kinko Hyo Indicator

 Although all of the constructions on one single chart may seem a little daunting, the ultimate aim of the indicator is simplicity.
-You also don't have to worry about specific calculations, as MetaTrader 4 will do them for you.
-It's more important to understand the basics of what each line represents, which we'll be discussing in our next section.
+You also don't have to worry about specific calculations, as MetaTrader 4 will perform them for you.
+It's more important to understand the basics of what each line represents.

 Using Ichimoku Kinko Hyo Indicator in MT4

 It's very easy to find and launch the Ichimoku Kinko Hyo indicator in MT4.
-You don't need to download the Ichimoku indicator separately as it comes bundled with the core tools of the platform.
-All you need to do is look at the list of Indicators within the Navigator.
+You don't need to download the Ichimoku indicator separately, as it comes bundled with the core tools of the platform.
+All you need to do is look at the list of Indicators within the 'Navigator' tab.
+The image below shows that there are four subfolders of indicators with the MT4 Ichimoku indicator, contained within the 'Trend' subfolder:

 - Tenkan-sen: 9